CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/authorizations.md

 ## Required Authorizations for Key Transactions

-To work with specific ProcessForce documents (e.g., production-related inventory transactions), users need the following permissions:
+To work with specific CompuTec ProcessForce documents (e.g., production-related inventory transactions), users need the following permissions:

 - **Goods Receipt and Goods Issue**: Authorizations form → Inventory → Inventory Transactions → Goods Receipt [and] Goods Issue
 - **Journal Entry**: This setting is required for Goods Receipt and Goods Issue to reflect on financials: Authorizations Form → Financials → Journal Entry